Using Fixers with film (paper fixing below)

 The times described for the fixing of films must be used only as a guide.
 To measure an accurate fixing time for film:

 - Keeping the developing tank shut, pour in the fix and gently agitate for 30 seconds

 - Open the developing tank and pull out the spool

 - Examine the film, looking for milkiness/cloudiness in the emulsion.
 It is easy to see without removing the film from the reel.
-It literally looks white like milk
+It literally looks white like a white layer

 - Continue agitation by gently dunking the spool in and out of the fix in the tank, watching for the milkiness to go

 - Note the time when the white milkiness in the emulsion disappears (this is called the clearing time)

 - Continue to fix for a total of three times this clearing time

 - Pour the fix back into a storage container for re-use

 The first time that you use a fresh batch of film fix you should write the clearing time on the bottle.